A MOMENT OF MAGIC CD reviews:

 The Soundboard Guitar Magazine (2008)

-“The music of Nikita Koshkin has become a well known commodity in the contemporary guitar world.
+“The music of Nikita Koshkin has become a well-known commodity in the contemporary guitar world.
 This very different pair of discs serves to illustrate the breadth and depth of his artistry.
-For most of its length Alexandra’s excellent disc favors the lyrical side of Koshkin’s work.
+For most of its length, Alexandra’s excellent disc favors the lyrical side of Koshkin’s work.
 Several of the works are gorgeously melodic, sometimes, such as the “Allegretto” from The Ballades, sounding almost Celtic.
-In The Three Stations on One Road the composer’s interpretation of the blues takes hold, while Parade is overtly Gershwinesque.
+In The Three Stations on One Road, the composer’s interpretation of the blues takes hold, while Parade is overtly Gershwinesque.
 Tristan Playing the Lute is a truly fascinating work having a neo-Renaissance feel utilizing challenging textures and virtuosic writing.
-One of Koshkin’s finest works, Passacaglia and Toccata “The Fall of Birds”, brings the disc to a powerful conclusion.
-Marina Alexandra invests each of the works with vitality, character, and virtuosity as needed, no small accomplishment given the eclecticism of the works recorded.
-The recorded sound is warm, yet detailed.”
+One of Koshkin’s finest works, Passacaglia and Toccata's “The Fall of Birds”, brings the disc to a powerful conclusion.
+Marina Alexandra invests each of the works with vitality, character, and virtuosity as needed,